Exponent Leadership Development Process

 Develop the professional, organizational, and emotional skills to be the manager people look to as the reason to remain with the organization.

 A 10- to 18-month leadership development process where your leaders will be guided and supported through management development processes and models while connecting the curriculum to their leadership accountability and authority.

 People join organizations and leave due to bad managers.
 There’s a good chance you have experienced the personal and organizational damage caused by a bad manager.
 Most people have.
 This leadership development process supplies you with the skills and practices to be the manager people point to as the reason to stay with the organization.

 What are the areas of focus?

 This process contains 15 leadership development components.
-All components can be fine-tuned and customized to meet your organization’s specific needs, incorporating existing forms, formats, and language.
+All components can be fine-tuned and customized to meet your organization’s needs, incorporating existing forms, formats, and language.

 - High-Performance Teams

 - Decision Making: Facts and Intuition

 - Develop a community of leaders who can support each other to improve the organization and add value to the decision-making and problem-solving of others